Skip to content

 This single call:

-• Starts an HTTP server on port 3000 (if @justscale/http is loaded)
+• Starts an HTTP server on port 3000 (when @justscale/http is loaded)

 • Creates a Unix socket for CLI communication